 Most WYSIWYG editors are straightforward to use, and Instapage is no different.
-It takes some getting used to, but Instapage is very easy to learn, use, and setup, even for someone who doesn’t have much experience with website development.
-It doesn’t require users to have the technical knowledge to be able to create functional, high-converting landing pages.
+It takes some getting used to, but Instapage is very easy to learn, use, and set up, even for someone who doesn’t have much experience with website development.
+It doesn’t require users to have the technical knowledge to create functional, high-converting landing pages.

 Thanks to the powerful drag-and-drop editor and the ready-to-use and easy-to-customize templates, setting up landing pages and setting up different post-click experiences can be done even without technical know-how.
-Since it also shows you how the page would look like in real-time, you just have to switch between desktop and mobile views to be able to see exactly what your visitors will be seeing.
+Since it also shows you how the page would look like in real-time, you have to switch between desktop and mobile views to see exactly what your visitors will be seeing.